knative/docs/docs/admin/eventing/kafka-channel-configuration.md

-# Configure Kafka channels
+# Configure Kafka Channels

 !!! note
     This guide assumes Knative Eventing is installed in the `knative-eventing` namespace.
 If you have installed Knative Eventing in a different namespace, replace `knative-eventing` with the name of that namespace.

-To use Kafka channels, you must:
+To use Kafka Channels, you must:

 1. Install the KafkaChannel custom resource definition (CRD).
 1. Create a ConfigMap that specifies default configurations for how KafkaChannel instances are created.